CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~
 *in* ``[<a>]`` *→* ``<a>``

-Returns the first item of a list
+Return the first item of a list.

 .. code:: lisp